Timothy West: Directing

 West was artistic director of the Forum Theatre, Billingham, in 1973, where he directed We Bombed in New Haven by Joseph Heller, The Oz Obscenity Trial by David Livingstone and The National Health by Peter Nichols.
-He was co-artistic director of the Old Vic Theatre from 1980 to 1981, where he directed Trelawny of the 'Wells' and The Merchant of Venice.
+He was co-artistic director of the Prospect Theatre Company at the Old Vic from 1980 to 1981, where he directed Trelawny of the 'Wells' and The Merchant of Venice.
 He was director-in-residence at the University of Western Australia in 1982.

-In 2004, West toured Australia with the Carl Rosa Opera Company as director of the production of H.M.S.
+In 2004, West toured Australia with the Carl Rosa Opera Company as director of a production of H.M.S.
 Pinafore, also singing the role of Sir Joseph Porter.
-He was replaced in the singing role by Dennis Olsen for the Perth and Brisbane performances.

-Personal life
+Personal life and death

-West was married to actress Jacqueline Boyer from 1956 to 1961 and has a daughter Juliet.
-In 1963 he married actress Prunella Scales, with whom he has two sons.
-Samuel West is an actor and their younger son Joseph (Joe) participated in two episodes of Great Canal Journeys filmed in France, where he lives with his French wife and their children.
-After the broadcast of the French canal episodes, Joe was interviewed in several newspapers.
+From 1956 to 1961, West was married to actress Jacqueline Boyer, with whom he had a daughter, Juliet.
+In 1963 he married actress Prunella Scales, (d.
+27 October 2025), with whom he had two sons, actor Samuel West and Joseph.

 The Guardian crossword setter Biggles referred to West's 50th wedding anniversary in its prize crossword puzzle (number 26,089) on 26 October 2013.

-West and Scales are patrons of the Lace Market Theatre in Nottingham, The Kings Theatre in Gloucester and of the Conway Hall Sunday Concerts programme, the longest-running series of chamber music concerts in Europe.
-West is an Ambassador of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
-He currently supports the charity's annual World Orphan Week campaign which takes place each February.
+West and Scales were patrons of the Lace Market Theatre in Nottingham, The Kings Theatre in Gloucester and of the Conway Hall Sunday Concerts programme in London, the longest-running series of chamber music concerts in Europe.
+West was an Ambassador of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
+He supported the charity's annual World Orphan Week.

-West is patron of the National Piers Society, a charity dedicated to preserving and promoting seaside piers.
-He and Prunella Scales are patrons of Avon Navigation Trust, the charity that runs the River Avon from Stratford-upon-Avon to Tewkesbury.
-They both support ANT by attending the Stratford River Festival every year.
-West supports Cancer Research UK.
+West was patron of the National Piers Society, a charity dedicated to preserving and promoting seaside piers.
+He and Prunella Scales were patrons of Avon Navigation Trust (ANT), the charity that runs the River Avon from Stratford-upon-Avon to Tewkesbury.
+They both supported ANT by attending the Stratford River Festival every year.
+West supported Cancer Research UK.

+West was a Patron of Kids for Kids, helping children living in remote villages of Darfur, Sudan through sustainable projects.
+He and his wife supported Kids for Kids for many years and he continued to be a Reader at the annual Candlelit Christmas Concert at St Peter’s Eaton Square where he always chose something he knew the children would love.

-West is a supporter of the Talyllyn Railway, the first preserved railway in the world.
-He has visited on a number of occasions, the last being the summer of 2015 to attend the Railway's 150th anniversary.
-He is also a keen supporter of the Inland Waterways Association, and since 2014 has featured together with his wife in the Great Canal Journeys series for Channel 4.
+West was a supporter of the Talyllyn Railway in mid Wales, the first preserved railway in the world.
+He visited on a number of occasions, the last being the summer of 2015 to attend the railway's 150th anniversary.
+He was a patron of the Inland Waterways Association.

-West was president of the London Academy of Music and Dramatic Art (being succeeded by Benedict Cumberbatch in January 2018) and is President of The Society for Theatre Research.
-He is also patron of London-based drama school, The Associated Studios.
+West was president of the London Academy of Music and Dramatic Art (being succeeded by Benedict Cumberbatch in January 2018) and was president of the Society for Theatre Research.
+He was also patron of London-based drama school Associated Studios.

+After a fall, West's health declined throughout his final months, and he died at a care home in Wandsworth on 12 November 2024, aged 90.